g-r-a-e-m-e/astro-projects/README.md

 - This is a python script that performs simple image processing of James Webb Space Telescope .fits images downloaded with jwst-nircam-fits-downloader.py, or .fits files otherwise stored on a user's machine.

 ## jwst-data-release-app.py
-- This is a streamlit app that presents the nearest image data release from the James Webb Space Telescope.
+- This is a Streamlit app that presents the nearest [image data release](https://jwst-data-release.streamlit.app/) from the James Webb Space Telescope.